PrefectHQ/prefect-helm/README.md

 ## Contributing

 Contributions to the Prefect Helm Charts are always welcome!
-We welcome your help - whether it's adding new functionality, echo 'eval "$(~/.local/bin/mise activate zsh)"' >> ~/.zshrctweaking documentation, or anything in between.
+We welcome your help - whether it's adding new functionality, tweaking documentation, or anything in between.
 In order to successfully contribute, you'll need to fork this repository and commit changes to your local prefect-helm repo.
 You can then open a PR against this upstream repo that the team will review!

 To get started, install the required dependencies by running: